Juicer.io Logo

 Table of Contents

-We’ve put together some of the best on-campus student organization marketing tips that will help students balance the workload of classes and club management more easily and effectively.
+Social media marketing will help you grow your student organization organically without spending too much time or money.
+We’ve put together some of the best on-campus student organization marketing tips that will help students balance the workload of classes and club management more efficiently.

-Another way to gather user-generated content on social media is by holding a contest.
-Contests that are designed to aggregate user feedback or user submissions about the student organization or club are the perfect way to incentivize students to contribute to the organization’s library of user-generated content.
-For example a student organization could have a contest where they submit pictures of themselves and their friends getting involved with an activity that is important to your organization.
-If you do decide to run a social media contest to collect user-generated content, don’t forget the prize.
-It doesn’t have to be anything too flashy; usually, an Amazon gift card can go a long way toward motivating students to participate.
+You can encourage club members to share UGC through contests.
+For example, you could ask them to submit pictures of themselves and their friends getting involved with an activity that is important to your organization for a chance to win a prize.
+The prize doesn’t have to be anything too flashy; usually, an Amazon gift card can go a long way toward motivating students to participate.

 Social media aggregators aren’t just for collecting social posts from your student organization.
-These can also be helpful tools for following other student organizations to learn how they are marketing on social media, identify opportunities to partner with other clubs, or to keep track of what is happening on campus.
-Knowledge is power and the better understanding you have of other student clubs and trends on campus, the better equipped your organization will be to succeed.
+These can also be helpful tools for following other student organizations to learn how they are marketing on social media, identify opportunities to partner with other clubs, or stay up-to-date on campus happenings.
+The better understanding you have of other student clubs and trends on campus, the better equipped your organization will be to succeed.

-• Easily archiving any social media posts or comments to your organization’s account in a document for reference and following up with any questions students ask.
+• Archiving any social media posts or comments to your organization’s account in a document for reference and following up with any questions students ask.

 • Automatically saving any images from your social media posts in an easily accessible location such as a Google Drive folder.

-• Collecting the information from any email receipts for the organization in a spreadsheet.
+• Collect the information from any email receipts for the organization in a spreadsheet.

-• Using a calendar notification to silence your phone when you start a club meeting to prevent distraction and disruption.
+• Calendar notifications to silence your phone when you start a club meeting to prevent distraction and disruption.

 Get started with Juicer now!